 G.O.
-Bonds: In 2015 and 2019 San Francisco voters supported a \$310 million and a \$600 million G.O.
-Bond to support affordable housing.
+Bonds: In 2015 and 2019 San Francisco voters supported a \$310 million and a \$600 million G.O. bonds to support affordable housing.
 In 2020, voters approved the Health and Recovery G.O.
 Bond, including \$147 million for permanent supportive housing.
 An affordable housing bond is planned for 2024, pending voter approval.
+Funds from the planned 2024 Affordable Housing G.O. bond, pending voter approval, would be directed to projects serving families, single adults, former public housing residents, and seniors.

-Certificates of Participation (COPs):
+Certificates of Participation